 Cells need to change their metabolism depending on their fuel supply.
 This means that when there is plenty of fuel in the form of food and oxygen, cells have plenty of energy to “spend” on growing and building new proteins.
 In cancer, cell metabolism is often altered, as cancer cells grow and divide at a much quicker rate than normal cells.

 However, when food is scarce, cells need to save energy by shutting down their growth and recycling any old proteins that they don’t need anymore.
 This process is called autophagy.

-Cell growth is controlled by a protein call mTOR, and autophagy is controlled by AMPK.
-A number of studies have shown that Folliculin interacts with both of these proteins, and is somehow involved in controlling the switch between cell growth and autophagy.
+Cell growth is controlled by a protein call mTOR, and autophagy is controlled by the protein AMPK, although both these pathways are very complicated and understanding of the details of these pathways is continuously developing a number of studies have shown that Folliculin interacts with both of these proteins, and is somehow involved in controlling the switch between cell growth and autophagy.

 Publication date: December 2014

 Review date: June 2021